ckeditor/ckeditor4/tests/plugins/autocomplete/manual/viewposition.md

 - If there is enough space above a caret position and too little space below, the view should be placed above a caret.
 - If there is enough space below a caret position, the view should be placed below a caret.
 - If there is not enough space above and below a caret, the view should be placed below a caret.
+- If the caret position is outside viewable area, the view should be hidden.

 ## Unexpected

-The view is not changing its position depending on space below and above a caret.
+* The view is not changing its position depending on space below and above a caret.
+* The view is not changing its visibility depending on its position inside viewable area.

 # Inline editor